Laurence-Cullen/annotate/README.md

 # laravel_annotate
-Technical project for the Alacrity bootcamp.
+An image search engine which uses object detection to tag images for searching for images of objects.

-Hi Nathan!
+Includes type ahead and 'did you mean?' corrections for a friendly search experience.

-I think this will be easier to install on a Unix system if you have one handy :)
+Set up as you would a standard laravel project, there is one external dependancy, the Darknet ml framework.

-As an external dependancy I have the Darknet ml framework, to install that run:
+To install Darknet run:

 ```
 cd ~/